Hastert rule: Commentary

 Conservative groups within the Republican Party have supported the majority-of-the-majority rule.
-For example, in 2013 a group of conservative movement groups, including Heritage Action for America, the Club for Growth, the American Conservative Union and the Family Research Council all called upon Republican speaker Boehner to stick with the Hastert rule and to formally codify it as a House rule.Conservative Action Project: Formally Pass Hastert Rule, Remain United (press release) (June 10, 2013).
+For example, in 2013 a group of conservative movement groups, including Heritage Action, Club for Growth, American Conservative Union, and the Family Research Council all called on Republican speaker Boehner to stick with the Hastert rule and to formally codify it as a House rule.
 After the 2022 elections, in which Republicans narrowly took control of the House of Representatives, formalization of the "majority of the majority" rule was one of the demands that the right-wing Freedom Caucus presented to Kevin McCarthy.

-Commentators' views about the Hastert Rule are generally negative, with observers considering it a "structural barrier to compromise."
+Commentators' views about the Hastert rule are generally negative, with observers considering it a "structural barrier to compromise".
 Norman Ornstein of the American Enterprise Institute, an expert on Congress, opposes the rule, arguing that it is a major reason why bills passed on a bipartisan basis in the Senate are often not later introduced in the House.
 Ornstein notes that the speaker is the leader of their party but is also "a constitutional officer" who is "ratified by the whole House" and as such has a duty to put the House ahead of their party at crucial times.

-George Crawford, writing in The Hill, observes that by restricting legislative proposals to those approved by the majority of the Speaker's caucus and marginalizing the influence of the minority power, the rule can lead to a breakdown of the legislative process, radicalization of the members of the minority party, and enactment of legislation that does not reflect the broad areas of agreement.
-The rule all but ensures that the Speaker will keep their job.
+George Crawford, writing in The Hill, observed that by restricting legislative proposals to those approved by the majority of the speaker's caucus and marginalizing the influence of the minority power, the rule can lead to a breakdown of the legislative process, radicalization of the members of the minority party, and enactment of legislation that does not reflect the broad areas of agreement.